 First Things First: What Even Is Petroleum Jelly?

+As the name indicates, this jelly-like balm is made out of, well, petroleum!
 Petroleum jelly is a semi-solid mixture of hydrocarbons.
-As the name indicates, this jelly-like balm is made out of, well, petroleum!
-Petroleum is a byproduct of crude oil (which should be our first indication that it’s probably not great for human or environmental health).
+This fossil fuel is a byproduct of crude oil, the very same stuff that makes gasoline (which should be our first indication that it’s probably not great for human or environmental health).

-According to Wikipedia, several different people groups discovered various types of gel oils at different points in history—from Marco Polo in 1273, to the Native Americans in the early 1400s, to oil rig workers in the mid-1800s.
+According to Wikipedia, several different groups of people discovered various types of gel oils at different points in history—from Marco Polo in 1273, to the Native Americans in the early 1400s, to oil rig workers in the mid-1800s.

-One of the main reasons why everyone started using petroleum jelly for skincare purposes is because of its ability to hold in moisture and create a sort of waterproof-like barrier on the skin.
+One of the main reasons why everyone started using it for skin care purposes is because of its ability to hold in moisture and create a sort of waterproof-like barrier on the skin.

 Vaseline is to petroleum jelly as Kleenex is to tissue.
-Vaseline is actually just a brand of petroleum jelly.
-Started in 1870, it was the first commercially produced brand of petroleum jelly.
+Vaseline is just a brand of petroleum jelly – the first to be commercially produced in 1870.

 Petroleum vs. Petrolatum (+ Other Names for Petroleum)